faucetsdn/faucet/docs/developer_guide.rst

 ----------------------

 -  If you have general questions, feel free to reach out to the faucet-dev mailing list.
--  Please open a github issue with the proposed change.
+-  If you are new to FAUCET, or are contemplating a major change, it's recommended to open a github issue with the proposed change.
 This will enable broad understanding of your work including being able to catch any potential snags very early (for example, adding new dependencies).
 Architectural and approach questions are best settled at this stage before any code is written.